Amol4641/Amol4641/README.md

 ### ✍️ About me

-📚 I M.tech Design Engineering in 2019, and I am currently studying to become a developer. <br>
+📚 I am M.tech Design Engineering  2019 Batch, and I am currently studying to become a Fullstack developer. <br>
 💬 Any help or tips is always welcome! <br>
 👩‍💻 Intern at Newton School Coding Boot Camp <br>